On the nonexistence of NLS breathers: Breathers with zero background

 Finally, substituting \eqref{cond9HR} in \eqref{virial2}, we obtain that

 which gives a contradiction with the existence of breather solutions.

-Finally, for the proof of the statement under the condition \textit{(2)} we observe that in such situation, from \cite[Th.
-7.1]{HR}, regular solutions blows up in finite time, therefore these cannot be breathers. \end{proof}
+Finally, if we are under conditions \eqref{prop2-a} and \eqref{prop2-a2}, since a breather with zero background naturally belong to the virial space $\big(|x|u\in L^2(\R^n)\big)$, we note that from \cite[Th.
+7.1]{HR}, solutions blow up in finite time, and therefore these cannot be breathers. \end{proof}

+\begin{remark} It is important to observe that in \cite[Th.
+7.1]{HR}, blow up in finite time occurs under the hypotheses \eqref{prop2-a} and \eqref{prop2-a2}, assuming initial data belonging to the virial space $\big(|x|u_0\in L^2(\R^n)\big)$ or $u_0$ radial (when $p< \min\{p_n^*, 5\}$ with $n>1$).
+Nevertheless, we do not include additional conditions in \eqref{prop2-a2} because a breather with zero background naturally belongs to the virial space in view of its exponential decay. \end{remark}